boxwise/boxtribute/README.md

 # Readme
-This is a simple flask app to be used together with the [react-client](https://github.com/boxwise/boxwise-react) for the revamp of [Boxwise](www.boxwise.co)
+This is a simple flask app to be used together with the [react-client](https://github.com/boxwise/boxwise-react) for the revamp of [Boxtribute](www.boxtribute.org)

 ### Preparation for Installation

 * Install [Docker](https://www.docker.com/products/docker-desktop)
-* Get an invite to the development tenant of [Auth0](https://auth0.com/) for Boxwise.
+* Get an invite to the development tenant of [Auth0](https://auth0.com/) for Boxtribute.

 ### How do I get set up?